 - Trust – a legal relationship, where one person (the “trustee”) holds the business assets “on trust” and manages the business for the benefit of others (the “beneficiaries”).
 This is the most complex form of business structure, but can provide additional benefits.

 - Joint venture – an arrangement where two or more parties pool their resources and work together towards a specific outcome.
 Unlike a partnership (which is usually used for an ongoing business), a joint venture is often used just for a single project or as a temporary arrangement.
 This type of structure is uncommon for small businesses.

-Only the first four are taken account for tax purposes, because tax law doesn’t recognise the concept of a joint venture.
+Only the first four are taken into account for tax purposes because tax law doesn’t recognise the concept of a joint venture.

 Remember too that you can combine different legal structures to achieve your business and financial objectives.
 For example, you might decide to establish a company to run your business, but with the company owned by a trust.
 Another option might be to have a partnership of companies, where each partner is itself a company.